SvetlinZarev/coding-challenges/leetcode/200 - 299/286 - Walls and Gates.md

 ## Problem

+### Description

 You are given a `m x n` 2D grid initialized with these three possible values.

 * `-1` - A wall or an obstacle.
 * `0` - A gate.
 * `INF` - Infinity means an empty room.
 We use the value `2^31 - 1 = 2147483647`
   to represent `INF` as you may assume that the distance to a gate is less than `2147483647`.

 Fill each empty room with the distance to its nearest gate.
 If it is impossible to reach a Gate, that room should remain filled with `INF`

-#### Examples
+### Examples

 ```text
 Input: